The Canadian Cookie Monster

 wateras needed

-brown sugar1/2 cup Another cookie my children grew up on.
-Combine first five ingredients, beat in egg and water, fold in flour.
-Shape into 1/2" balls, flatten with a chopstick X, bake 350°F until just firm, about 11 min.
-If overbaked, the taste of caramelised sugar will overpower the delicate taste of cardamom.
-They keep well airtight, but don't let them dry out or they get too hard.
-Replacing the cardamom with a flavourful seed such as anise or caraway makes delicious alternatives.
+light brown sugar1/2 cup Another cookie my children grew up on.
+Combine first five ingredients, beat in egg, fold in flour.
+Use a mild-tasting oil; add just enough water to make the dough workable.
+Shape into 1 cm balls, flatten with a chopstick X, bake 350°F until just firm, about 11 min.
+If over-baked, the taste of caramelized sugar will overpower the delicate taste of cardamom.
+They keep and ship well airtight, but don't let them dry out or they get too hard.
+This is the way 'quick-baked' cookies used to taste a century ago.
+All leavening ingredients leave some sort of taste in the final product.
+The first 'double-acting' baking powders used sodium aluminum sulphate; many bakers disliked the taste of the aluminum and stuck to baking soda and cream of tartar as here.
+Modern baking powders use monocalcium phosphate or sodium pyrophosphate.
+Commercial bakeries inject gas directly to get rid of the taste of all these.

 baking soda1 tsp